MonishKanungo/Wheat_kernel/README.md

-﻿# Whet_kernel
+# To access click the below link
-To access click the below link https://whet-kernel.onrender.com
+https://whet-kernel.onrender.com